kb10241024/Text_Classifiers/README.md

 ## Contributing

-This are very beginner friendly, so if you've any suggestion or edits, or you wanna add your ones.
+These are very beginner friendly notebooks, so if you've any suggestion or edits, or you wanna add your ones.
 Just do PR :)

 ## Acknowledgments